 How to find out why your application was denied

 It is your legal right to know why your application was denied.
 You can know it within 7 to 10 days of your rejection.
 You will get an adverse action letter from the credit card company, where you have applied for a secured credit card.
 The letter should explain the reason behind your denial.

 The next thing you must do is to check your credit reports with Experian, TransUnion, and Equifax.
-Get your credit report from each bureau per year absolutely free.
-Check credit reports and find out errors that may have caused your application to be rejected.
+Get your credit report from each bureau every year absolutely free.
+Check your credit report to find out any errors that may have caused your application to be rejected.
 As soon as possible, dispute the errors, and solve the issue with each credit agency.